How To Use Mica Powders In Epoxy Resin

 Regularly inspect and clean your outdoor resin art to remove dust, dirt, and debris.
 Occasional touch-ups may be necessary to maintain its appearance, particularly if it’s exposed to harsh weather conditions.

-To achieve the best results, invest in high-quality, UV-resistant materials, provide proper sealing and protection, and be prepared for periodic maintenance to ensure the longevity and vibrancy of your outdoor resin art.
+To get the best results, invest in high-quality, UV-resistant materials, do proper sealing and protection, and be prepared for periodic maintenance.

 If you’re using a heat gun or a torch to remove bubbles from the resin, do so carefully and from a distance to avoid overheating the mica powder, which can lead to discoloration.